Heritage Financial Park

 Location

 The variability in what sources list the municipality that the ballpark resides in drives me nuts!
 Bear with me….The team and ballpark website say it is in Wappingers Falls, however that village is about 5 miles away to the north.
 Technically, the ballpark lies within the large town of Fishkill.
 In terms of centrality of businesses/population, the village of Fishkill (there is a difference) is not closer than the city of Beacon.
 In the end, I’ll be going with saying the ballpark is in Fishkill.
-Anyway, this all takes place in southern Dutchess County, and there really is not much to do in the vicinity.
+Anyway, this all takes place in southern Dutchess County, and there really is nothing exciting in the vicinity.
 Beacon does not have much to offer except for dining in one of several Main Street restaurants.
 The Hudson River is close, so boating and outdoor recreation is an option, especially with some state parks in the area.
-Close to the ballpark, there is a small plaza with an adjoining pizzeria/restaurant and bar.
+Close to the ballpark, there is a small plaza with an adjoining pizzeria and a few other places including Jamaican Cuisine.

 Location Ranking: 3.5 out of 10